-Sanctions and Monitoring Disciplinary Action
+Sanctions and Disciplinary Action

-The Board shall vigorously enforce its prohibitions against unlawful harassment-(see definition on page 1)/retaliation by taking appropriate action reasonably calculated to stop the harassment and prevent further such harassment misconduct.
+The Board shall vigorously enforce its prohibitions against unlawful harassment/retaliation by taking appropriate action reasonably calculated to stop the harassment and prevent further misconduct.

 While observing the principles of due process, a violation of this policy may result in disciplinary action up to and including the discharge of an employee or the suspension/expulsion of a student.
-All disciplinary action will be taken in accordance with applicable State law and the terms of the any relevant collective bargaining agreement(s), if any or student code of conduct.
-Any discipline of students with disabilities will be in accordance with the Individuals with Disabilities Education Act ("IDEA") and the Federal and State regulations implementing the IDEA.
+All disciplinary action will shall be taken in accordance with applicable State law and the terms of any relevant collective bargaining agreement or student code of conduct.
+Any discipline of students with disabilities will shall be in accordance with the Individuals with Disabilities Education Act ('IDEA') and the Federal and State regulations implementing the IDEA.

-When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the age and maturity levels_level of those any student involved.
-In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with the any terms of the relevant collective bargaining agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement <a
+When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the age and maturity level of any student involved.
+In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with any terms of the relevant collective bargaining agreement or student code of conduct.